civican/legisinfo/42-1/bills/C-55/bill_text.md

 ### Section 39.92

-Proceedings by way of summary conviction in respect of an offence may be commenced not later than **five** years after the day on which **the offence was committed**.
+Proceedings by way of summary conviction in respect of an offence may be commenced not later than five years after the day on which the offence was committed.

-> **Explanatory Note**:
-> Existing text of section 39.11:
-> *Existing Text*:
-> > Proceedings by way of summary conviction in respect of an offence may be commenced at any time within, but not later than, two years after the day on which the subject-matter of the proceedings became known to the Minister.
-> > A document appearing to have been issued by the Minister, certifying the day on which the subject-matter of any proceedings became known to the Minister, is admissible in evidence without proof of the signature or official character of the person appearing to have signed the document and is proof of the matter asserted in it.

 ### Section 17